ryankooy/pre-class-drills/README.md

 ```

-### 5. Write a function that takes in a single word as a string and returns true if it’s a palindrome and false otherwise (a palindrome is spelled the same way forwards and backwards).
+### 5. Write a function that takes in a single word as a string and returns true if it’s a palindrome and false otherwise.
 ```
+Palindrome: a word that is spelled the same way forwards and backwards.

 Ex:
 Input: "noon"
 Output: true